-If you're looking at doing restructuring investment banking interviews, you're likely looking at one day moving from the sell-side (a restructuring investment bank) to the buy-side (a distressed debt hedge fund, private equity firm, or distressed lender).
+If you're looking at doing restructuring investment banking interviews, you're likely looking at one day moving from the sell-side (a restructuring investment bank) to the buy-side (distressed debt hedge fund, credit arm of a private equity firm, or direct lender).

 If you're looking for a little video break from doing your interview prep, you'll get a lot of value out of this little Bloomberg video featuring Bruce Richards of Marathon Asset Management (a large distressed hedge fund).

 The whole thing is worth a listen, but go to 2:11 where he begins talking about “our playbook”.

 He continues as follows, “...Our playbook is to buy the performing assets at deeply distressed prices.
 To buy senior in the capital structure; what we consider to be above the fulcrum for [those] companies we believe that have more risk so we’re in the safe part of the capital structure.
 So we’ll have a par recovery at very deep discounted prices.”